codeforsanjose/BadgeHub/README.md

 	* Halftoning: **Error Diffusion**
 	* Print Density: **Normal**
 	* Print Quality: **Barcodes and Graphics**
-10. Click **Set Defaut Options**.
+10. Click **Set Default Options**.
 You will be redirected to the Printers tab.
 11. Click the **Administration** drop-down and select **Set As Server Default**.
 12. Finally, close the browser and reboot the device.